- The general requirements of the KU Office of Graduate Affairs. Department requires two years of in-residence credits as a Ph.D. student.

 - A minor in a field other than Iberian or Latin American literature.
 The minor should include a minimum of 9 hours of graduate credit.
 The minor shall normally be a single discipline or an interdisciplinary field as appropriate to the student's program (for specialization in Latin America, the Department strongly recommends Portuguese), and is usually arranged by the advisory committee.
 Courses taken to acquire proficiency in a language cannot count toward the minor.

 - Students who are non-native speakers of Spanish will submit at least one doctoral seminar paper in Spanish and non-native speakers of English will submit at least one doctoral seminar paper in English.

-- A comprehensive examination, partly written and partly oral (see A, B, & C below
+- A comprehensive examination, partly written and partly oral (see A, B, & C above).

 For a complete list of degree requirements, click here.